heuer/segno/docs/structured-append.rst

     :alt: 6-L QR Code encoding 'Yesterday...'

-The following 2-L QR Codes were created by specifying that 4 codes should be generated (``symbol_count=4``).
+The following 2-L QR Codes were created by specifying that 4 codes should be generated (:paramref:`symbol_count=4 <segno.make_sequence.symbol_count>` ).
 The result would be the same if the user specifies that a sequence of QR Codes with version 2 should be created.

 .. image:: _static/structured_append_example_2_2-L-04-01.svg
     :alt: 2-L QR Code encoding first verse of 'Yesterday' part 1